-Use a keyword research tool, like UberSuggest, to target low-competition keywords with a high volume of monthly searches.
+Use a keyword research tool, like UberSuggest, to source a main keyword that has low-competition and a high volume of monthly searches.

 7. Your Blog Posts Need to Follow an SEO-Friendly Structure

-Some more imperative SEO basics for bloggers involve writing a blog post that will rank well on search engines.
+One of the more imperative SEO basics for bloggers is writing a blog post that follows a set structure to please search engines.

-From your blog post title to its sections and image descriptions, there are ways to make Google do a little happy dance every time that you hit that all-important “publish” button and ultimately boost your rankings.
+From your blog post title to its headers and image descriptions, there are little ways to make Google do a happy dance every time that you hit that all-important “publish” button.

 Pro tip: Want a full breakdown on how to optimise blog posts for SEO?
-The Beginner Blogger’s Guide to SEO has got you covered.
+The Beginner Blogger’s SEO Cheatsheet has got you covered.

 8. Link-Building Counts for a Lot

-Having a number of backlinks in place that direct to your blog shows Google that your website is superior compared to others.
-And these backlinks will also improve your DA (Domain Authority) score.
+Having a number of backlinks in place that direct to your blog shows Google that your website has authority and is superior compared to others, thus having a positive effect on your DA (Domain Authority).

 What’s a DA score, you ask?
-Well, it’s is a 1-100 rating of your website developed by MOZ to mimic Google’s ranking algorithm.
-Getting several high-authority websites to link to high-quality content on your blog can significantly improve the score.
+Well, it’s is a 1-100 rating of your website developed by Moz to mimic Google’s ranking algorithm.
+And getting several high-authority websites to link to high-quality content on your blog can significantly improve the score.